Skip to main content

 GetTopicDetails

-What it does: Retrieves details for a specific topic including description and statistics
+What it does: Retrieves details for a specific topic including description, session count, and AI-generated insights

 Parameters: